igormcoelho/modlog/README.md

 This one can be build with CMake 4.0 targetting `modlog::modlog_module`, with Clang 19 or GCC 15 (not tested on MSVC).
 To build with C++23 module, you will need two files: the header-only .hpp and the module on [src/modlog.cppm](./src/modlog.cppm).

+This also shows how to print in JSON or some personalized logfmt log kind.
 See [demo/demo2.cpp](./demo/demo2.cpp):

 ```.cpp